 By this point, you’ve collected all of your data and have a rough outline of what you’re working with.
 Now, it’s time to look at some infographic ideas so you can choose how you want yours to look.
 If you need some help, check out our article, “11 Brilliant Sources of Design Inspiration”.

 - Set the Tone

 After all the data is collected, you need to decide on a tone for your infographic.
 Which tone of voice will best help get your point across to the audience?
 Does it need to be academic or friendly?
 Will you choose humor or a business tone?
 This needs to be determined before you begin writing copy for your infographic.

 It’s important to note that writing text for infographics is different from writing reports and other articles.
 It requires more planning because the amount of included text is less and needs to be separated into sections.
 Each section should be worded in a manner that is easy to read quickly and consistent with the tone.

 You’ve reached the last step of the checklist.
 Now that you’ve collected all information and have your copy written, go ahead and sketch your infographic.
 Create a document on Word, PowerPoint, or Google Docs that shows the whole structure of your infographic.
-This information should include text, menus, topics, titles, image positions, a call to action, etc.
+This information should include text, menus, topics, titles, image positions, graphic elements, color palette, a call to action, etc.

 How to Create an Infographic – The Design Process